clvrmktg/aggregate/content/_index.md

   [[services.service]]
     name = 'Debris Management'
-#    description = 'Hurricane and construction debris management tailored to your project needs, ensuring environmental stewardship and sustainability from start to finish.'
     description = 'Targeted cleanup and removal of hurricane debris, construction rubble, and site waste—delivered with speed, safety, and environmental responsibility.'
     [services.service.image]
       path = 'hurricane-dorian-abaco-bahamas.jpg'